graymeta/terraform-aws-irisanywhere/README.md

 ***
 ## Iris Anywhere Autoscaling Groups
 Deploys Application Load Balancer and Autoscaling group.
-We recommend that you do not deploy your Autoscaling Groups until your Iris Admin Server has been licensed with GrayMeta (support@graymeta.com).
+Graymeta recommends the customer does not deploy Autoscaling Groups until the Iris Admin Server has been licensed with GrayMeta (support@graymeta.com).

 ## Example Usage
 ```